joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 * Clean Architecture: A Craftsman's Guide to Software Structure and Design <br>
   by Robert Martin

+* Grokking **Algorithms**: An Illustrated Guide for Programmers and Other Curious People <br>
+  by Aditya Bhargava

+* Introduction to Algorithms, 3rd Edition <br>
+  by Thomas H. Cormen

+* The Art of Computer Programming, Volumes 1-4A + Facicles <br>
+  by Donald Knuth and Donald John Fuller

+* The Art of **Multiprocessor Programming** 2nd Edition <br>
+  by Maurice Herlihy, Nir Shavit, Victor Luchangco, Michael Spear

+* C++ Concurrency in Action 2nd Edition <br>
+  by Anthony Williams

 ## 10. Learn how systems programming works

 * The Linux programming interface a Linux and UNIX **system programming** handbook <br>